MohamedRamadanSaad/ImportExcelIntoDataBase/README.md

 # ImportExcelIntoDataBase
-ease way considered as an engine to import any excel to any table into data base , that have auto increment id
+easy way considered as an engine to import any excel to any table into data base , that have auto increment id

 based on excel comments
 in new version i will add table dynamicly or you can change it